s-blu/obsidian_dataview_example_vault/20 Dataview Queries/22 Table/Show list items containing a certain tag.md

 ---
-description: %% What does the query do? %%
-querytype: %% TASK, LIST, TABLE, CALENDAR %%
+description: Show all bullet points that contain a certain tag
+querytype: TABLE
 datacommands:
   - FROM
   - WHERE
-  - SORT
-  - LIMIT
   - GROUP BY
   - FLATTEN
 dqlfunctions:
-  -
+  - contains
 ---
 #dataviewquery

-# {{title}}
+# Show list items containing a certain tag

 > [!todo] Create a new Query Note
 > - [x] Use this template